SeeedDocument/Bluetooth_V4.0_HM_11_BLE_Module/Bluetooth_V4.0_HM_11_BLE_Module.md

 Send after a successful return: OK+Set:[para1]

-Example: send: AT + BAUD1, return: OK + Set: 2.The baud rate is set to 19200.
+Example: send: AT + BAUD1, return: OK+Set: 2.The baud rate is set to 19200.

 Note: after the switch to the 1200, module will no longer support the configurations of the AT command, and press the PIO0 under standby, module can restore the factory Settings.Do not recommend using the baud rate.After setting the baud rate, modules should be on electricity, anew set parameters can take effect.